smitelli/cosmodoc/src/content/topics/lzexe/index.md

 ### A Crash-Course in LZSS

 The heart of the decompressor is the LZSS algorithm, which operates by replacing repeated occurrences of data with references to earlier instances of that same data in the decompressed output.
-The operation can best be described with an example from Dr. Seuss's _Green Eggs and Ham_ that I brazenly lifted from [Wikipedia](https://en.wikipedia.org/wiki/Lempel%E2%80%93Ziv%E2%80%93Storer%E2%80%93Szymanski):
+The operation can best be described with an example from Dr. Seuss's _Green Eggs and Ham_ that I brazenly lifted from Wikipedia:[^lzss-example]

 **Original Text:**